shiraji/KotlinConf2017/slides.md

 # Where to start???

-* Find out what Expression
+* Find out what Expression class
 * Impossible with looking at code
 * Use PSI Viewer!